Towards Quantum Limited Spatial Resolution of NV-Diamond Magnetometry: Two Emitters

 is the upper-left $2\times2$ sub-matrix of the QFIM in Eqn. \ref{eqn: QFIM} embedded in a $3\times 3$ matrix by zero-padding the bottom row and right column.
-We need to invoke this zero pad because the brightness parameter in the case of the calibration state $\rho(\bm{\theta_0})$ is known exactly (balanced emitters).
+We are required to invoke this zero pad because the brightness parameter in the case of the calibration state $\rho(\bm{\theta_0})$ is assumed to be known exactly (balanced emitters).

 For a multi-parameter estimation task where the full parameter set can be partitioned into nuisance parameters $\bm{\theta}_{r}$ and target parameters $\bm{\theta}_{b}$ such that $\bm{\theta}=[\bm{\theta}_r,\bm{\theta}_b]$, the QFIM can be written in block form as \cite{Sidhu:2020_Geometric_Parameter_Estimation},